copsTvFan/cops-episode-guide/guide.md

   guy told him it was stolen and he used a nail file to start it.
 He bought chicken and the cop gives it to him and he eats it fast.
 They have enough evidence to bust him.
-- Pierce County WA -- South Hill Precinct (2:13 AM Stolen Vehicle) Officer Theron Hardesty works graveyard from 9pm to 7am.
+- Pierce County, WA -- South Hill Precinct (2:13 AM Stolen Vehicle) Officer Theron Hardesty works graveyard from 9pm to 7am.
 It starts fast, gets slow then allows you to be proactive which is what they are meant to do.
 He spots a red Porsche on the hot sheet and pulls him over.
 An ancient long gray